 Peter Watson joined BG&E as the Non-Executive Chair in June 2021 and is also the Chair of the People & Remuneration Committee.

 Based in Queensland, he is a captain of industry and Board executive, with considerable experience in the construction and engineering consulting arenas.

-In addition to his role at BG&E, Peter is currently a Consultant at Schiavello Group and Stephenson Mansell Group, where he coaches and mentors’ senior executives, and is a Non-Executive Director at Downer Group.
+Previously, Peter consulted at Schiavello Group and Stephenson Mansell Group, where he coached and mentored senior executives.
+And up until the end of September 2023, was also a Non-Executive Director at Downer Group.

-Previously, Peter served as the Chief Executive Officer and Managing Director of Broadspectrum (formerly Transfield Services) for ten years and during that period, he cultivated an environment of robust governance and high-performance.
+Peter has also served as the Chief Executive Officer and Managing Director of Broadspectrum (formerly Transfield Services) for ten years and during that period, he cultivated an environment of robust governance and high-performance.

 Upon leaving Broadspectrum, he fulfilled various Executive Chair roles including, leading the Boards of Logicamms, Watpac and AssetCo Management, a company managing Public Private Partnerships’ assets, and the Victorian Department of Transport (Regional Rail Link Authority).
 He made significant contributions to the respective governance, audit and health and safety committees.